Field Notes · NO. 001 · time blindness

 You are not afraid of the meeting.
 You are afraid of the transition — being ripped out of deep focus with no warning, mid-thought, mid-flow.

-That fear is rational, by the way.
+The fear of the transition is rational, by the way.
 If you've ever been dragged out of hyperfocus by a calendar ping, you know it feels less like a reminder and more like a fire drill.
 Your brain has learned that descending into real work before a meeting has a cost — so it refuses to descend at all.
 Waiting mode is not a failure of discipline.
 It is a risk-avoidance strategy your survival blueprint wrote years ago, running unsupervised.

 • 01Rename the unit.
 You do not have "a 2 PM meeting."
 You have a 9:30-to-1:30 free block — say it that way, write it that way, calendar it that way as an actual named event.
 The brain locks onto the most visible object in the day; make the gap the most visible object instead of the meeting.
 Of everything on this list, this one move does the most work.